Day Eight: ¿Y Si Me Suelto?

 They arrive through the body.

 On the morning of January 1, I pack an orange suitcase.
 The act is deliberate, slow, and unexpectedly revealing.
-Packing, I come to realise, is more than logistical.
-It is an embodied practice of identity negotiation.
-What I choose to carry, what I leave behind, and how I tolerate the uncertainty created by that space becomes a form of inquiry into who I am becoming.
+Packing, I come to realize, is more than logistical.
+It is a body-felt practice of identity negotiation.
+What I choose to carry, what I leave behind, and how I tolerate the uncertainty in that space become a form of inquiry into who I am becoming.

 Identity as Process, as Becoming